 George Woodard has a story to rival those of Earl Shaffer and Grandma Gatewood.
 After retiring from being railroad conductor in Maine, George began his now legendary hiking career.
 A friend dubbed him Billy Goat after seeing him scramble up a steep slope.

 George hiked the Pacific Crest Trail, which stretches 2,653 miles, a total of eight times.
 He also hiked the Appalachian Trail and the Continental Divide.
 These three together are considered the triple crown of hiking.
-George died in 2019 at the age of 80 having logged over 47,700 miles.
+He is still adding miles to his record, hiking about 150 days a year!

 Often I find that the kids are not always as jazzed up about my amazing ideas as I am.
 You may have noticed this too.
 Our kids just don’t yet possess the wisdom to see how brilliant we are.